 There’s one gemstone we continue to receive an increasing number of requests for every year.
-That gemstone would be moissanite.
+And that gemstone would be… moissanite.
 With an appearance and sparkle comparable to that of a diamond, moissanite appeals to those looking for the diamond look without the diamond price tag.
 Here’s everything you need to know about the brilliant gem.

 - Also known as silicon carbide, moissanite is a naturally occurring mineral that was initially discovered at a meteorite site in Arizona by French chemist Dr. Henri Moissan.

 - Naturally occurring moissanite is extremely rare.
 In fact, the majority of moissanite found in jewelry is lab-created.
 The process used to create these gems is complicated and lengthy, typically taking anywhere from two to three months to form a single moissanite.

 - Like most gemstones, moissanite can be created in a variety of different shapes and sizes.

 - With a rating of 9.25 on the Mohs Scale of Mineral Hardness, moissanite is a relatively scratch resistant and durable gemstone that can be worn everyday given proper care.